Configure the Aruba Remote Network

 specified for the group-level configuration.

-After you create the the tunnels, next-hop lists group them together to be used inside PBR policies.
+After you create the tunnels, next-hop lists group them together to be used inside PBR policy rules.

 1. Select